Edgewood supports youth and their families through life’s challenges with a full continuum of behavioral health services.

 Edgewood strives to continuously improve outcomes through research, training, and consultation – both in our own programs and for other youth-serving organizations.
 We draw on our years of experience and the latest research to create innovative training opportunities for staff, caregivers, teachers, and child welfare professionals.

 Our Crisis Stabilization Unit evaluates and triages children and youth (ages 5-17) who are experiencing acute psychiatric symptoms or a mental health crisis.

 ACUTE INTENSIVE SERVICES

 Our Acute Intensive Services are family-focused programs that assess, stabilize, and treat youth (ages 12-17) throughout Northern California facing behavioral or emotional challenges.

 COMMUNITY BASED SERVICES

 Edgewood partners with parents, teachers, youth, and agency partners to offer services helping children and families at home, in schools, and in the community.

 PREVENTION AND EARLY INTERVENTION

-Our Prevention and Early Intervention programs help address mental health issues before they become problematic.
+Our Prevention and Early Intervention programs work with families and within the community to help address mental health issues before they become problematic.